intri-in/manage-my-damn-life-nextjs/docs/index.md

     - Supports sub tasks.
     - Supports many fields like due, status, description, recurrence, and more
 2. Manage calendar events.
-3. Supports multiple CalDAV accounts, and multiple user accounts.
+3. Supports multiple CalDAV accounts and multiple user accounts.
 4. View your tasks as a list, in a gantt view, or on a calendar.
 1. Create and manage task filters to view your tasks as you see fit.
 1. "Reponsive-ish" view.
 This is a desktop first project, as multiple clients like JTX Boards, OpenTasks exist for mobile.